MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/select-columns.md

 Use the [attribute](reference/attribute.md) `alias` attribute to specify a unique column name for the results returned.

 Each column returned must have a unique name.
-By default, the column names returned for the entity of your query are the column `LogicalName` values.
+By default, the column names returned for the table of your query are the column `LogicalName` values.
 All column logical names are unique for each table, so there can't be any duplicate names within that set.

 When you use a [link-entity element](reference/link-entity.md) to [join tables](join-tables.md), the default column names follow this naming convention: `{Linked table LogicalName}.{Column LogicalName}`.
 This prevents any duplicate column names.
 You can override this by using a unique alias.
 You can also set an `alias` value for the `link-entity` representing the joined table.